-3 Dynamical of the Newton-Chebyshev family
+3 Dynamical behavior of the rational function associated with Newton-Halley family

-Here the author establishes the conjugacy class, also the fixed and critical points of this family in terms of the parameter A are calculated.
-Then the study of the fixed points, critical points and parameter space are presented.
+Here the author establishes the conjugacy class and the analytical expressions for the fixed and critical points of the Newton-Halley family in terms of the parameter A. Then the study of the fixed points, critical points and parameter space are presented.
 To finish this section several dynamical planes for different values of A selected from the parameter space are shown.